Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-Diarrhea and vomiting are something most of us have suffered at some point in our lives.
-For many, it is a horrible week’s worth of symptoms, and things begin to feel better.
-Here I wanted to share with you some of the common questions I get asked by my patients as a doctor and how I got through my most recent bout of D + V caused by some questionable re-heated chicken (the fault was all mine).
+Diarrhea and vomiting are something most of us have suffered with at some point in our lives.
+For many, it is a horrible week’s worth of symptoms, but eventually things begin to feel better.
+Here we will discuss some of the common questions patients ask their doctor about diarrhea and vomiting.

 Vomiting (usually 1 to 2 days of symptoms)